MRI Share Type: Building-Level vs Floor-Level Allocation Explained

 - If Floor 3 operating costs are $80,000, Tenant A pays: $40,000

-Why floor-level exists: In a 10-floor office building where a pharmaceutical company occupies all of Floor 3 and runs 24/7 operations with higher HVAC demand, floor-level allocation ensures they pay for the actual costs their operations drive — and other tenants on other floors don't subsidize those costs.
+Why floor-level exists: In a 10-floor office building where a pharmaceutical company occupies all of Floor 3 and runs 24/7 operations with higher HVAC demand, floor-level allocation ensures they pay for the actual costs their operations drive.
+Other tenants don't subsidize those costs.

 Lease Language to Look For